No results for ""

 Here is what your metric will look like:

-The "Metric information" panel for a custom conversion/binary metric.
+The "Create metric" dialog for a custom conversion binary metric.

-The "Metric information" panel for a custom conversion/binary metric.
+The "Create metric" dialog for a custom conversion binary metric.

 When you create the metric, enter the appropriate event key from your codebase.
 In this example, the event key is "Conversion to paid accounts."